-Setting: What once were intensively farmed fields are today an outdoor recreation area where campers, and others, can enjoy a land reclaimed by nature.
-This eastern deciduous forest in the rolling hills of the Piedmont coastal plain harbors whitetailed deer, wild turkey, raccoons, squirrels, and ruffed grouse.
-Quantico Creek and other streams and lakes are in the area.
+Setting: What once were intensively farmed fields is today a woodland wilderness outdoor recreation area where hikers, anglers, bicyclists, campers, and others, can enjoy a land reclaimed by nature.
+This eastern deciduous forest in the rolling hills of the Piedmont coastal plain harbors whitetailed deer, wild turkey, raccoons, otter, beavers, fox, ruffed grouse, and other woodland creatures.
+A 35-mile trail system meanders along the several streams in the park's Quantico Creek watershed.

 Tent/RV Campgrounds: Oak Ridge is open all year on a first-come, first-served basis.
 RVs up to 18 feet long are permitted.
 Each site is limited to 6 persons.
-Travel Trailer Village is also open all year.
+Prince William Travel Trailer Village is also open all year.
 Reservations are recommended; contact the park concessioner at Travel Trailer Village, 16058 Dumfries Rd., Dumfries, VA 22026.
 Electrical, water, and sewage hookups for RVs are available at all village sites.
 RVs up to 35 feet long are permitted.
-Both campgrounds have handicapped-accessible sites and restrooms.
+Both campgrounds have wheelchair-accessible sites and restrooms.

 Group Campgrounds: Turkey Run Ridge is open all year.
-Reservations are accepted by mail; call the park for a camping application.
+Reservations are accepted by mail; write the park for a camping application.
 Sites accommodate up to 40 persons.
-Cabin Camps are available from April to mid-October.
+Rustic camps (dating from the Civilian Conservation Corps era) are available from April to mid-October.
 Each camp includes sleeping cabins, central kitchen and dining hall, restrooms, hot showers, and firewood.
-Reservations are accepted each year from January 15 to February 15 for spring and summer camping and from May 15 to June 15 for the fall camping season.
-Groups must include at least 50 persons; the maximum number that can be accommodated at one camp is 216.
-Groups are charged for use of utilities in addition to being charged a camping fee.
-Groups must bring bedding and cooking utensils.
+Reservations are made by applying from October 1 to December 1 for spring and summer camping and from March 1 to May 1 for the fall camping season.
+The five Cabin Camps vary in capacity.
+Groups are charged for utilities besides the camping fee.
+Groups must bring all linens and cooking utensils.

 Backcountry Campsites: Backcountry camping is allowed from May 15 through September at sites shown below.
 Reservations can be made by writing the park or appearing in person.
 A backcountry permit is required.
-Most sites are limited to 4 persons.
+Most sites are limited to 4 persons; no open fires permitted.

 Special Notes: Services available seasonally within 1 mile of camping areas include: Cabin Camps-ranger programs by reservation (see "Group Campgrounds" for information on other special services provided); Oak Ridge-firewood, evening ranger programs; Travel Trailer Village-hot showers, coin-operated laundry, swimming pool; Turkey Run Ridge-firewood, ranger programs by reservation.
 Fires are permitted only in grills provided, designated fire rings, or campstoves.
+Diesel fuel is available nearby.